Paul Gallagher (footballer): Preston North End

 After three loan spells at Preston, Gallagher completed a permanent move in June 2015, signing a two-year contract.

 A notable appearance took place on Saturday 3 November 2018.
 Whilst playing away at Ipswich, Gallagher came on as a 72nd minute substitute.
 With his first touch, he scored a free kick.
 In the 75th minute, he was forced to play in goal following the sending off of goalkeeper Chris Maxwell.
 He made a save in the 88th minute as Preston drew the match 1–1.

 Gallagher was voted Preston North End's player of the decade (2010–2019) by fans in January 2020.

 Coaching career

 On 10 May 2021, it was announced that Gallagher would be retiring from football and would be stepping into the role of first-team coach at Preston, assisting new permanent head coach Frankie McAvoy, a role he had been in since March of that year.
+Gallagher left Preston in July 2023 and was appointed first-team coach at Stoke City working under Alex Neil.
+On 10 December 2023, Neil left his position at Stoke, and Gallagher was appointed as caretaker manager.
+Gallagher oversaw two EFL Championship draws against Swansea City and West Bromwich Albion before he reverted to first-team coach under new manager Steven Schumacher.
+Gallagher left his role at Stoke in June 2024.